katarinasotic/c01w24lab5/README.md

 ## <span style="color:#ADD8E6"> Prerequisites </span>

-The prerequisited remain the same as the previous labs: we will make use of Node.js, MongoDB, a GitHub account and an IDE that will facilitate seeing our changes.
+The prerequisites remain the same as the previous labs: we will make use of Node.js, MongoDB, a GitHub account and an IDE that will facilitate seeing our changes.

 <a id="bg"></a>

 ## Implementing CI

-A lot of the visualization for this lab will be shown through GitHub Desktop, but it is not necessary for this lab.
+A lot of the visualization for this lab will be shown through GitHub Desktop, but it is not required for this lab.

 1. Create a new GitHub repository, with `C01Lab5` as its name, and ensure it is public. **_Do not fork this repository,_** since we will be setting up _rulesets_ for our repository from scratch (seen later in the lab).
 Clone the repo locally.
    ![](/images/2.png)
 2. Copy the `quirknotes` folder and the `.gitignore` files _from **this** repository_ onto **_your_** newly-created repository.
-Make a commit with these changes to a `main` branch, and push it to the remote repository.
+Make a commit with these changes to the `main` branch, and push it to the remote repository.
    ![](/images/3.png)
 3. With our new changes, travel to the `quirknotes/backend` folder.
 Throughout the lab, we will use [Jest](https://jestjs.io/) as the framework that will facilitate testing our backend.
    Install `Jest` using:
    ```
    npm install jest --save-dev
    ```
-   Once finished, go inside the `package.json` file, and replace the `test` script with running Jest:
+   Once finished, go inside the `package.json` file, and replace the `test` script with:
    ```javascript
    ...
    "scripts": {